-1. Recall the Two Generals problem from class.
+- 1. Recall the Two Generals problem from class.
 We shall consider a more general problem, where there are n generals instead of two.
-The generals of the red army have synchronized watches.
-Each general has an initial preference for what time to attack.
-Each general must eventually decide what time to lead his troops in an attack.
-Their decisions of all the generals must always be identical.
-Furthermore, if all generals have the same initial preference x and no communication failures occur, their common decision should be x.
+The generals have synchronized watches and each general begins with an initial preference for what time to attack.
+After communicating with one another according to some algorithm, the generals must decide what time to attack.
+The algorithm should satisfy the following proerties. - Agreement: In every execution of the algorithm, the generals' decisions must always be identical. - Validity: If all the generals start with the same preference and there are no communication failures, then their decision should match their common initial preference.

-In the Rarupongo Archipelago, the red army is spread out across n tiny islands, with one general on each island.
+In the Rarupongo Archipelago, the army belonging to the generals is spread out across n tiny islands, with one general on each island.
 The only means of communication is fireworks.
 A general on any island can shoot fireworks straight up into the air from his island.
 The fireworks can be seen anywhere within a radius of 30 kilometres.
 On each island, there are always islanders monitoring the sky in all directions for fireworks.
 Assume each island has an unlimited supply of fireworks.
 The algorithms followed by generals on different islands need not be identical.